-AB InBev's Segmented Markets: What Budweiser Brazil Does That Bud Light USA Didn't
+AB InBev: How Budweiser Brazil and Bud Light USA Diverged

-Anheuser-Busch InBev runs different marketing campaigns in different markets.
-The gap between its Brazil and US strategies reveals how cause-marketing decisions are made — and what it means when they aren't.
+AB InBev runs different campaigns in different markets.
+The gap between Brazil and US strategies shows how cause-marketing decisions actually get made.

-Budweiser Brazil ran prominent LGBTQ+ pride campaigns during the same years that Bud Light’s US version was pulling back from similar content after the Dylan Mulvaney backlash.
+Budweiser Brazil ran prominent LGBTQ+ pride campaigns during the same years that Bud Light's US version was pulling back from similar content after the Dylan Mulvaney backlash.
 Same parent company.
 Same corporate ESG commitments.
 Different markets, different marketing.
-That’s not hypocrisy — it’s market segmentation.
-But it does raise a question that the Bud Light controversy obscured: when a company makes cause-marketing decisions, is it expressing values or responding to market data?
-AB InBev’s behavior across its global operations suggests the answer, mostly, is market data.
+This is market segmentation, not hypocrisy.
+But it does raise a question the Bud Light controversy obscured.
+When a company makes cause-marketing decisions, is it expressing values or responding to market data?
+AB InBev's behavior across its global operations suggests the answer, mostly, is market data.

 Key Findings

-• Anheuser-Busch InBev operates the Budweiser brand in over 50 countries, with marketing strategies independently developed for each major market based on local consumer research
+• Anheuser-Busch InBev operates Budweiser in over 50 countries.
+Marketing strategies are independently developed for each major market based on local consumer research.

-• Bud Light US pulled back from LGBTQ+ marketing following the April 2023 Dylan Mulvaney backlash and has not returned to similar content as of 2024
+• Bud Light US pulled back from LGBTQ+ marketing following the April 2023 Dylan Mulvaney backlash and had not returned to similar content as of 2024.

-• AB InBev’s Q2 2023 earnings call saw CEO Michel Doukeris acknowledge the US business had “lost volumes” but characterized it as a “local issue” not affecting the global brand
+• On AB InBev's Q2 2023 earnings call, CEO Michel Doukeris acknowledged the US business had "lost volumes" but characterized it as a "local issue" not affecting the global brand.

 How AB InBev Works